Empty Room Until the Trap

 - Final Fantasy II has many empty rooms with very high encounter rates.
 It drops you off in the middle, and you'll probably have to fight a battle or two on your way out.

-- The infamous "closing wall" room (just before the throne room) in the Baron Castle from Final Fantasy IV, which has no significance until you try to walk back through it after you beat Cagnazzo, and requires the death of two of your party members in order to proceed.
+- The infamous "closing wall" room (just before the throne room) in the Baron Castle, which has no significance until you try to walk back through it after you beat Cagnazzo, and requires the death of two of your party members in order to proceed.

 - Monkey Island 2: LeChuck's Revenge has the seemingly empty guest room in the Woodtick Hotel.
 If you wait in here a while without going behind the dressing curtain Largo LaGrande will come in here and shout at you for coming in his room, and then kick you out.